 How to install and configure Azure PowerShell

 Following are the two methods by which you can install Azure PowerShell.
-You can install it either from WebPI, or the PowerShell Gallery:
+You can install it either from the PowerShell Gallery or the WebPI.

 Installing Azure PowerShell 1.0 and greater from WebPI is the same as it was for 0.9.x.
 Download Azure PowerShell and start the install.
 If you have Azure PowerShell 0.9.x installed, version 0.9.x will be uninstalled as part of the upgrade.
 If you installed Azure PowerShell modules from PowerShell Gallery, the installer automatically removes the modules before installation to ensure a consistent Azure PowerShell environment.